 Julie relocated to the Highlands, from Grimsby, Lincolnshire, 4 years ago, and now lives on the Garrogie estate.
 She loves the outdoors and this way of life, feeling very welcome in her new environment.
 Although she misses Grimsby Fish & Chips!

 In the past she has worked with Special Needs children in schools, and as a Special needs co-ordinator in a large secondary school.
 After this Julie worked in a Children’s Centre as a Parental engagement worker, engaging and supporting families from all walks of life.
 She organised and ran a variety of sessions within the centre – from gardening clubs and outdoor activities to toddler rhyme times and parent workshops.
 Julie worked at the local nursery in Foyers for a year before becoming involved with BCC.
-She is now the Care Manager, heading the team of local home carers.
+She was BCC's Care Manager, heading the team of local home carers, from the start of BCC until the end of December 2018.

 Born and raised in Glasgow, Carolyn graduated from its university as a doctor in 1974.
 She worked for 41 years in the NHS, initially in various specialties then as a GP in East Kilbride and latterly in Inverness.
 She moved with her family to Strathnairn in 1989 and then settled in Errogie in 2004.
 While gardening is her main hobby, hill walking was a keen pursuit for many years and knitting has become one since retiring a year ago.
 She is interested in encouraging activities which can be done in groups, believing that companionship is essential for contentment.